18mr/18mr/migrate/README.md

 ## Remove unwanted characters in post content
+1. Edit the `WP_SERVER` entry in `migrate/scripts/config/vars.env` with your desired server address
-1. In the main directory, run `npm --prefix migrate/scripts install `
+2. In the main directory, run `npm --prefix migrate/scripts install `
-2. Then run: `node migrate/scripts/update_image_content.js`.
+3. Then run: `node migrate/scripts/update_image_content.js`.
 This will fix all the links and image links in the Wordpress site.